 The medicines storage area was observed to be securely locked to prevent any unauthorised access.

 It was tidy and organised so that medicines belonging to each resident could be easily located.
-The temperature of the medicine storage area was monitored and recorded to ensure that medicines were stored appropriately.
-A medicine refrigerator and controlled drugs cabinet were available for use as needed.
+The manager was reminded to consistently record the temperature of the medicines storage area to ensure medicines are stored as per the manufacturer's directions.